-Included in the annual fund charges disclosed in the PDS are estimates of the performance fees that may be charged by the investment managers of certain Specialist Funds when specific performance targets are met.
+Included in the annual fund charges disclosed in the PDS are estimates of the performance fees (if any) that may be charged by the investment managers of certain Specialist Funds when specific performance targets are met.

-A performance fee will only be charged by an investment manager of a Specialist Fund when its investment return outperforms either its benchmark or a specific performance hurdle return.
+A performance fee (if any) will only be charged by an investment manager of a Specialist Fund when its investment return outperforms either its benchmark or a specific performance hurdle return.
 A performance hurdle return is typically a specified percentage above a benchmark index.
 Usually, any prior underperformance must be made good before the investment manager qualifies for a performance fee.
-The performance fee rate for the relevant investment managers of the Specialist Funds typically ranges from 0-20% of outperformance over the benchmark or performance hurdle.
-There is no guarantee that a performance fee will be paid, and the actual fees charged are likely to vary.
+Performance fees (if any) for the relevant investment managers of the Specialist Funds typically range from 0-20% of outperformance over the benchmark or performance hurdle.
+There is no guarantee that a performance fee will be paid, and the actual performance fees charged will vary from the estimates used in the annual fund charges estimated in the PDS.